werpu/mona-dish/README.md

 * improved rxjs connectivity
 * documentation updates
 * changing default package type from commonjs to umd, to improve ide handling
+* adding a sticky eval to DomQuery to keep the evaled elements in the head